Back to Top

 • Preventing/interrupting impulsive or destructive behaviors.

-Service animals are allowed in classrooms, laboratories (with safety gear when required for others), campus buildings, and sports facilities without pre-approval from the University or the Disability Resource & Support Center (DRSC) per the Americans with Disabilities Act as amended in 2008.
+Service animals are allowed in classrooms, laboratories (with safety gear when required for others), campus buildings, and sports facilities without pre-approval from the University or Disability Resources per the Americans with Disabilities Act as amended in 2008.

 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.